Rithvik09/TempleReminder/README.md

 ## Room for Improvement

 Room for improvement:
-- Admin screen to add specific dates to the static file
+- Admin screen to add subscribers to the master list.

 Future Development:
-- Input screen to accept new subscribers
+- Input screen to facilitate people to directly subscribe to the service.
 - Provision for existing users to unsubscribe

 ## Acknowledgements

-- I was inspired to undertake this project to help people get timely notifications on auspicious days so they can perform required activities.
+- I was inspired to undertake this project to help people get blessings from temple on their birthdays that is considered as a good sign by individuals.

 ## Contact